codercms/laravel-pg-conn-pool/README.md

 ## How it works?
 When Laravel is running under Swoole each request is handled in a new coroutine.
-When DatabaseManager::connect is called, connection pool is initialized at once, and connection is returned from the pool (Swoole Channel is used).
+When DatabaseManager::connect is called, the connection pool is initialized at once, and a connection is taken from the pool (Swoole Channel is used).
 Each coroutine will get a new connection from the pool.
 After request is handled by an application a connection is returned to the pool.
-This approach gives an ability to handle many requests (depends on the pool size) without blocking an entire thread (worker).
+This approach gives an ability to handle multiple requests (depends on the pool size) without blocking an entire thread (worker process).

 ## Usage
 Configuration (`config/database.php`):